 3. Kreg Jig

 The Kreg Jig is by far my favorite tool ever and really made woodworking much simpler and more possible for me!
 The Kreg Jig is used to join pieces of wood together with pocket holes and Kreg screws.
-Soon, I will be doing a whole post about the Kreg Jig and how to use it.
-So stay tuned for that!
+Check out my how to use a Kreg Jig post for a step by step tutorial and video tutorial on how to use it!

 A power sander is used to sand wood with sandpaper quickly and make it smooth.
 It’s essential for creating a beautiful wood finish in woodworking.
 It works much faster than hand sanding!
 In my how to stain wood post, I cover how to sand to wood with a power sander.